10 Easy Conversation Starters For Shy People

 5. Talk about where you are.

 Whether you’re at someone’s house for a birthday party or you’re at a hair salon, if you find yourself alone and feeling awkward, pay attention to your surroundings.
 Is there something unique about the place you could talk to someone about?
 Is there something cool/crazy that you just saw happen and you know someone else saw it too?
 Chat with them about it.
-What works in your favor is that you have this experience in common RN.
+What works in your favor is that you have this experience in common right now.
 You’re both in it, so talk about it.

 6. Join in on a conversation already in progress.